Patkau Architects: Patkau Architects

 The firm was founded by spouses John Patkau and Patricia Patkau in Edmonton, Alberta in 1978.
 It was relocated to Vancouver in 1984.
-Michael Cunningham was the third principal from 1995 until he departing from the firm in 2010.
+Michael Cunningham was the third principal from 1995 until departing from the firm in 2010.
 As of 2014 the firm has a total staff of 20, including four principals: John Patkau, Patricia Patkau, Greg Boothroyd and David Shone.
 Patkau Architects has been one of the pioneers in using wood within the architectural industry and have received seven wood design awards starting in 1984.